Calculation models

 • Condition – This step enables an if/then condition that determines when the calculation model is used, the calculation is processed, and any actions that follow are reported.

 • Calculation – This step prepares a variable output that can be consumed in the report step.
-It's an additional calculation that is done before the greenhouse gas or water reporting calculation, such as the creation of a custom factor or a consumption factor.
+It's an extra calculation that is done before the greenhouse gas or water reporting calculation, such as the creation of a custom factor or a consumption factor.
 After you select this process step, follow these steps:

 1. In the Category name and Description fields, provide detailed information for future reference.